 A server in the United States (located on the east coast) gave us 60.49 Mbps for downloads and 3.34 Mbps for uploads.
 As you can see, we've experienced a dramatic speed loss, which comes as a surprise considering IPVanish's recent announcement of all-new network cards being installed across its US-based data centers.

 Then, a Canada-based server managed to provide a somewhat better result.
 During this round of testing, we got 86.47 Mbps for downloads and 4.21 Mbps for uploads.

 An India-based server also rather disappointingly, as it managed to give us only 38.76 Mbps for downloads and only 3.64 Mbps for uploads.

 And lastly, we also tested a server found in Australia.
 Despite expecting the lowest numbers yet (since those servers are on the other side of the planet compared to our physical location), IPVanish managed to give us 145.75 Mbps for downloads and 21.82 Mbps for uploads.
 So, even though we were happy with our download speed, our upload speed deteriorated even more.

 So, How Well Does IPVanish Perform?

-To make sense of all the numbers above, we’ve put them into a table, calculating by how much each of IPVanish’s servers throttled the speed of our Web connection.
+To make sense of all the numbers above, we've put them into a table, calculating by how much each of IPVanish's servers throttled the speed of our Internet connection.
 So, take a look.

 |Download Speed||Upload Speed||Speed Reduction|